The Geometry and Calculus of Losses: Loss Functions

 \begin{remark}[Misclassification loss] \normalfont Misclassification loss $\ooneloss$ (also called $0/1$ loss) \citep{Buja:2005,GneitingRaftery2007} assigns zero loss when predicting correctly and a loss of $1$ when predicting incorrectly.
-However, $\ooneloss$ is typically defined only for distributions that have a unique maximum.
-(That is, for $p\in\probm$ such that $\abs{\argmax_{\rv y \in \cal Y} p_{\rv y}} = 1$.)
-We can extend $\ooneloss$ to $\probm$ in a manner that is consistent with Theorem \ref{thm:representation} as follows:
+This can be extended to when one predicts with a distribution $p\in\Delta$, with $\ooneloss(p)=\eul^j$ where $j=\argmax_{i\in[n]} p_i$ and $\eul^j$ is the $j$th canonical basis vector in $\R^n$, under the assumption that $\{p_i\colon i\in[n]\}$ has a unique maximum.
+We can extend $\ooneloss$ to all of $\probm$ in a manner that is consistent with Theorem \ref{thm:representation} as follows: Define